Kalatco/Shop/README.md

 ## Run with Docker-Compose

-1. Configure Shop/settings.py to point to rabbitmq service labeled 'rabbit':

-`CELERY_BROKER_URL = 'amqp://guest:guest@rabbit:5672/'`

-2. Configure docker-compose.yaml so the email_username and email_password are set to your less secure gmail account.
+1. Configure docker-compose.yaml so the email_username and email_password are set to your less secure gmail account.
-3. Configure docker-compose.yml to point to an available port (currently set to port 80)
+2. Configure docker-compose.yml to point to an available port (currently set to port 80)
-4. Run the containers:
+3. Run the containers:

 `docker-compose up --build -d`